The Gospel in Ephesians: Key Bible Verses & Commentary

 • Ephesians 2:4-5: But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)”

-Ephesians 2:4-5 emphasizes God’s great love and mercy, stating that even when we were dead in our sins, He made us alive together with Christ.
-It underscores that this new life is a result of grace.
+Ephesians 2:4-5 underscores God’s perfect love and mercy, stating that even when we were dead to our sins, He gave us the chance to live together with Christ; this new life is a result solely of grace.

 • Ephesians 2:8-9: “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”

 Ephesians 2:8-9 teaches that salvation is by grace through faith and not from ourselves; it is the gift of God.
-It emphasizes that it is not a result of works, so no one can boast.
+It emphasizes that it is not a result of works, so no one can boast in religious deeds.

 • Ephesians 2:13: “But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.”

-Ephesians 2:13 describes how those who were once far away have been brought near by the blood of Christ.
+Ephesians 2:13 describes how those who were once far away have been brought near by Christ’s finished work.

 • Ephesians 2:18: “For through him we both have access by one Spirit unto the Father.”

-Ephesians 2:18 states that through Jesus Christ, we both have access to the Father by one Spirit.
+In Ephesians 2:18, Paul states that through Jesus Christ, both Jews and Gentiles have access to the Father by one Spirit.

 • Ephesians 2:19-20: “Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone.”